Pacific halibut: Life cycle

 Spawning takes place during the winter, with the peak of activity occurring from December through February.
 Most spawning takes place off the edge of the continental shelf in deep waters of 600 to 1500 ft.
 Male halibut become sexually mature at 7–8 years of age, while females attain sexual maturity at 8–12 years.
 Females lay 0.5 to 4.0 million eggs annually, depending on the size of the fish.

 Fertilized eggs hatch after about 15 days.
 Free-floating larvae float for up to six months and can be transported several hundred miles counter-clockwise by North Pacific currents.
 During the free-floating stage, many changes take place in the young halibut, including the movement of the left eye to the right side of the fish.
 During this time, the young halibut rise to the surface and are carried to shallower water by prevailing currents.
 At six months, the halibut have their adult form and are about 1.4 in long.
 In the shallower water, young halibut then begin life as bottom-dwellers.
 Most young halibut ultimately spend from five to seven years in rich, shallow nursery grounds such as the Bering Sea.

 Young halibut are highly migratory and generally migrate in a clockwise direction east and south throughout the Gulf of Alaska.
 Halibut in older age classes tend to be less migratory, but continue to move predominately on a clockwise direction.
 Mature fish are also involved in winter spawning migrations towards deeper waters, migrating across several areas in some instances.
 Small, localized spawning populations may occur in deep waters such as in Chatham Strait in northern Southeast Alaska.
 Because of the free-floating nature of larvae and subsequent mixing of juvenile halibut from throughout the Gulf of Alaska, though, only one genetic stock of halibut is known in the North Pacific.

 Halibut growth rates vary depending on locations and habitat conditions, but females grow faster than males.
 The oldest recorded female and male were 55 years old.
-The largest recorded sport-caught halibut was 208.2 kg in Dutch Harbour near Unalaska, Alaska, in 1996.
+The largest recorded sport-caught halibut was 208.2 kg in Dutch Harbor near Unalaska, Alaska, in 1996.